This is a post about what you need about UK travel ETA in 2026.

 Who Needs to Apply for an ETA?

-- residents of Ireland traveling from within the Common Travel Area.
+- residents of Ireland travelling from within the Common Travel Area

 How to Apply for an ETA